Astrantia major: Biochemistry

 The plant also produces an essential oil that can be used in herbal medicines.

 Reproduction

 Astrantia major is an entomophilous plant, mainly pollinated by beetles, but also by other insects.
 This perennial plant reproduces itself also by means of buds present at the ground level.

-Distribution
+Distribution and habitat

 This plant is native to southern Europe (the Pyrenees, Carpathians and Balkans), but also in the Caucasus up to Anatolia.

 It is found in the countries of Albania, Austria, Belarus, Bulgaria, Czechoslovakia, France, Germany, Greece, Hungary, Italy, North Caucasus, Poland, Romania, Spain, Switzerland, Ukraine and Yugoslavia.

 It has been in the British Isles since the 16th century.
 It has also naturalized in Shropshire near Stokesay Castle, and in Worcestershire.

 It is common in mountain meadows and grasslands, in forests and clearings, and close to the streams, usually on calcareous soils, at an elevation of 100–2300 m above sea level.